 Buckhead Midcentury Modern Seeks New Owner

-The latest trend in the Atlanta real estate is to mow over a midcentury modern and put up a McMansion.
+The latest trend in Atlanta real estate is to mow over a midcentury modern and put up a McMansion.

 See Inside This Midcentury ModernView All 17 Photos